 What Causes Myopia?

-Orthokeratology is a non-surgical procedure where special rigid gas permeable (GP) contact lenses are used to slowly reshape the cornea during sleep.
+Orthokeratology is a non-surgical procedure where special rigid gas permeable (GP) contact lenses are used to reshape the cornea during sleep.
 After the lenses are removed the cornea retains the new shape.
 The patient can see clearly during the day without wearing glasses or contact lenses.